chaoss/wg-data-science/README.md

 ### Amazing CHAOSS Project Contributors

-Link to [contributors](https://chaoss.community/metrics/#user-content-chaoss-contributors-include) listed on the website.
+Link to the [contributors](https://chaoss.community/metrics/#user-content-chaoss-contributors-include) listed on the website.

 ## License